wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-network-deploy-static-pip-arm-ps.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Deploy a VM with a static public IP using PowerShell in Resource Manager | Windows Azure" description="Learn how to deploy VMs with a static public IP using PowerShell in Resource Manager" services="virtual-network" documentationCenter="na"
+   pageTitle="Deploy a VM with a static public IP using PowerShell in Resource Manager | Azure" description="Learn how to deploy VMs with a static public IP using PowerShell in Resource Manager" services="virtual-network" documentationCenter="na"